DarthSim/overmind/README.md

 ### Overmind environment

-If you need to set specific environment variables before running a Procfile, you can specify them in `.overmind.env` in the current working directory and/or your home directory.
-The file should contain variable=value pairs one by line:
+If you need to set specific environment variables before running a `Procfile`, you can specify them in the `.overmind.env` file in the current working directory and/or your home directory.
+The file should contain `variable=value` pairs, one per line:

 ```
 PATH=$PATH:/additional/path